Creating a Virtual Airline/Organization

 Head of Public Relations - this person’s role is to ensure that the Virtual Airline is associated with that of professionalismand if desired, realism.
 They must keep the website and main announcement thread up to date and relevant

-As mentioned in the infrastructure section of this tutorial, less is more in terms of admins.
+As mentioned in the infrastructure section above, less is more in terms of admins.
 If everyone receives admin, it doesn’t mean anything and you leave yourself extremely open to trolling and other such nastiness.
-We also suggest, turning off “everyone can invite” to avoid the corruption of your slack with trolls.
-Voice ATC services are also fun but at the same time are a backdoor for trolls to enter.
-Any trolling or other issues should be bought to the attention of the IFVARB, the Virtual Airline should block them immediately, however.
+We recommend keeping admin privileges restricted to top level leadership.

 - VA website